-- The SB23YRxx comprises a specific application in User ROM: this applicative Embedded Software is a cryptographic library called Neslib SB.
-Neslib SB is a cutting edge cryptographic library in terms of security and performance. - Neslib SB provides the most useful operations in public key algorithms and protocols: - an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA [4]). - In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test software. - 30 Figure 1 provides an overview of the SA23YR48B / SB23YR48B / SA23YR80B / SB23YR80B.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512 [4]).

+- In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test software. - 28 Figure 1 provides an overview of the SA23YR18A / SB23YR18A.

 Figure 1.
-SA23YR48B / SB23YR48B / SA23YR80B / SB23YR80B block diagram
+SA23YR18A / SB23YR18A block diagram